dfed/swift-async-queue/README.md

 ## Task Ordering and Swift Concurrency

-Tasks sent from a synchronous context to an asynchronous context in Swift Concurrency are inherently unordered.
+Tasks sent from a synchronous context to an asynchronous context in Swift Concurrency prior to Swift 6 are inherently unordered.
 Consider the following test:

 ```swift
 @MainActor